Benefits of an S Corp vs LLC: How to Choose in CA

 This is where the S corp vs. LLC debate gets interesting.
 For a standard LLC, all net profits passed through to the owners are subject to a 15.3% self-employment tax.
 With an S corp, you can potentially lower this tax burden.
 As an owner-employee, you must pay yourself a “reasonable salary,” which is subject to FICA taxes (the employee/employer version of self-employment tax).
 Any remaining profits can be taken as distributions, which are not subject to self-employment tax.
 This strategy can lead to significant tax savings, but it requires careful business accounting and management to ensure your salary is truly “reasonable” in the eyes of the IRS.

-S Corp vs. LLC: Weighing the Pros and Cons
+Benefits of an S Corp vs. LLC: A Look at the Pros and Cons

 Choosing between an S Corp and an LLC means weighing tax benefits against operational freedom.
 Each structure has clear pros and cons that affect your bottom line and daily tasks.
 It’s not just about filing paperwork; it’s about building a foundation that supports your growth and protects your personal assets.
 Let’s break down what each structure really means for you as a business owner.

-The Pros and Cons of an S Corp
+The Advantages and Disadvantages of an S Corp

 The biggest draw for an S Corp is the potential for tax savings.
 Owners must pay themselves a “reasonable salary,” which is subject to payroll taxes.
 Any additional profits can be distributed as dividends, which are not.
 This can lead to significant savings for profitable businesses.
 S Corps also provide strong personal liability protection and have a clear management structure.
 The downside is the strict administrative burden.
 S Corps require formal meetings, detailed record-keeping, and adherence to corporate bylaws, which can be complex to manage without professional help in business tax planning.